-Role of the Child and Family Agency Social Workers
+Role of Tusla (Child and Family Agency) Social Workers

-Where the Child and Family Agency is concerned that the child is in need of care and protection and is unlikely to receive it at home, the Agency has a duty to ensure they receive appropriate care and may place the child in care by way of a Voluntary Care agreement with the parent(s)/guardian(s) or through a court order (Emergency Care Order, Interim Care Order or Care Order).
-The HSE reported that of the 2,248 children admitted into care during 2011 that 919 (44.4% of the new admissions) were discharged from care later that year.
+If Tusla considers that the child is in need of care and protection and is unlikely to receive it at home, the Agency has a duty to make sure the child receives appropriate care.
+Tusla may enter into care through a Voluntary Care agreement with the parents or through a court order (Emergency Care Order, Interim Care Order or Care Order).

-Where a decision has been made by a parent or the Agency or by the courts that a child is coming into care, the allocated social worker undertakes a full assessment of need, and on this basis the statutory care plan is developed.
-This assessment may call on a range of professionals where required to set out a comprehensive statement of the child's needs.
-The care plan also determines the support and interventions needed with regard to the family situation where it is planned that a child will return home.
-The care plan also indicates the care placement most appropriate to the needs of the child and addresses education, health and contact with parent(s), siblings and extended family.
+When a decision is made by a parent, Tusla or the courts that a child will go into care, the allocated social worker carries out a full assessment of the child’s needs.
+From this assessment a care plan is developed.
+A range of professionals can be involved in the assessment in order to give a comprehensive statement on the child’s needs.
+The care plan determines the support and interventions needed with regard to the family situation where it is planned that a child will return home.
+The care plan will indicate the type of care placement most appropriate to the needs of the child and addresses education, health and contact with parents, guardians, siblings and extended family.

-All care placements are designed to meet the assessed needs of the child coming into care.
-This requires each child to have an allocated social worker whose statutory duties include:
+Care placements are designed to meet the needs of the child coming into care.
+It is necessary to have an allocated social worker for each child whose duties are:

-- consideration of the wishes of the child and family,
+• Considering the wishes of the child and family.

-- addressing education placement and health needs of the child,
+• Addressing education placement and the health needs of the child.

-- working with child, their family, carer(s) and other significant persons and professionals with a view to planning the child’s future.
+• Working with the child, their family, carers and other significant persons and professionals with a view to planning for the child’s future.

 Role of An Garda Síochána